-- Surviving the Borrower: Assumption, Modification, and Access to Mortgage Information after a Death or Divorce by Diane Thompson and Alys Cohen, September 18, 2014
+- Surviving the Borrower: Assumption, Modification, and Access to Mortgage Information after a Death or Divorce by Sarah Bolling Mancini and Alys Cohen, Pepperdine Law Review (forthcoming 2016), September 18, 2014

 - NCLC comments to the U.S. Department of Housing and Urban Development on Changes to the Home Equity Conversion Mortgage Program Requirements: Financial Assessments, Oct.
 15, 2013

 - U.S. Senate Banking subcommittee testimony on Long Term Sustainability for Reverse Mortgages: HECM's Impact on the Mutual Mortgage Insurance Fund, June 18, 2013

 - NCLC Comments to the CFPB re: Consumer Use of Reverse Mortgages, Aug.
 31, 2012

 - Testimony of Margot Saunders before the U.S. House of Representatives Subcommittee re: Impact on Recipients of the Mandate for Direct Deposit of Social Security Benefits, September 12, 2012